influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ---

-Chronograf's dashboard template variables allow you to alter specific components of cells' queries without having to navigate away from the dashboard, making it easy to interact with your dashboard cells and explore your data.
+Chronograf's dashboard template variables allow you to alter specific components of cells' queries without having to edit the queries, making it easy to interact with your dashboard cells and explore your data.

 ## Using template variables
-Template variables are used in cell queries when creating Chronograf dashboards.
+Template variables are used in cell queries and titles when creating Chronograf dashboards.
 Within the query, template variables are referenced by surrounding the variable name with colons (`:`).

 ```sql